 While the risk management process can be applied at an organizational level, as we walk through the steps, we will focus specifically on how you as a pilot can apply them in your cockpit.

-An awareness of hazardous conditions means thinking proactively.
+An awareness and goal to identify hazards means thinking proactively.
 Before a specific risk situation even occurs, an experienced pilot knows what type of conditions and circumstances can lead to risk.

 Your awareness grows over time as you gain experience with your aircraft.
 Training and mentoring can help as can communication.